Boone County Education Foundation

 Grant Judging Rubric

-Click below to see all mini-grants awarded in previous years.
+Click below to see a list of all mini-grants awarded in previous years.

 2019 – 2020